FreeshardBase/documentation/docs/developer_docs/routing_and_ac.md

 title: Routing and Access Control
 ---

-Incoming requests for your app are routed and authenticated by the Portal software according to your configuration in `app_meta.json`.
+Incoming requests for your app are routed and authenticated by the Portal core according to your configuration in `app_meta.json`.

 ---